nicemarcela/curl_project/src/pages/posts/002- KatrynaHoward.md

 ---
-title: 'Embracing FRIZZ and playing with VOLUME with Katryna Howard.
+title: 'Embracing FRIZZ and playing with VOLUME by Katryna Howard.
 Get to know her acceptance journey!'
 date: "2020-09-27"
 author: '@katt_daddy'